zilishen/documentation/content/nms/installation/on-prem/offline-install-guide.md

     For example, to download external dependencies for Ubuntu 20.04:

     ```bash
-    ./fetch-external-dependencies ubuntu20.04
+    sudo bash fetch-external-dependencies.sh ubuntu20.04
     ```

+    In this example, the script creates an archive called `nms-dependencies-ubuntu20.04.tar.gz` is created with the external dependencies.

-1. After you copy and extract the bundle onto your target machine, take the following steps to install the packages:
+3. After you copy and extract the bundle onto your target machine, take the following steps to install the packages:

     {{< note >}}The bundled NGINX server package may conflict with installed versions of NGINX or NGINX Plus.
 Delete the package from the bundle if you want to keep the existing version.{{< /note >}}

     - CentOS, RHEL, and RPM-Based distributions:

         ```bash
-        tar -kzxvf nms-dependencies-rhel7.tar.gz
+        tar -kzxvf nms-dependencies-<linux-distribution>.tar.gz
         sudo yum localinstall *.rpm
         ```

     - Debian, Ubuntu, and Deb-Based distributions

         ```bash
-        tar -kzxvf nms-dependencies-ubuntu18.04.tar.gz
+        tar -kzxvf nms-dependencies-<linux-distribution>.tar.gz
         sudo dpkg -i ./*.deb
         ```

+        > <span style="color: #c20025;"><i class="fas fa-exclamation-triangle"></i> **IMPORTANT!**</span> When installing ClickHouse, you have the option to specify a password or leave the password blank (the default is an empty string).
+If you choose to specify a password for ClickHouse, you must also edit the `/etc/nms/nms.conf` file after installing NGINX Management Suite and enter your ClickHouse password; otherwise, NGINX Management Suite won't start.
+        >
+        > For more information on customizing ClickHouse settings, refer to the [Configure ClickHouse]({{< relref "/nms/admin-guides/configuration/configure-clickhouse.md" >}}) topic.

 ---